 (5) has just begun

 Directions (11-15): Read the following passage carefully and answer the questions given below it.
 Certain words are printed in bold to help you to locate them while answering some of the questions.
 Lumbini is a beautiful place in the southern part of Nepal.
 About 2,500 years ago, a baby boy was born to the king and queen.
 The baby was named Siddharth.
 His mother. died when he was five days old.
 The baby boy grew into a handsome prince.
 His father tried to keep him happy.
-The little prince had everything he needed fine clothes, the best rood and good toys.
+The little prince had everything he needed fine clothes, the best rood, and good toys.
 But he was not interested in them.
 He wanted to be alone and was always found in deep thought.
 Later he was married to a beautiful princess.
 She was called Yashodhara.
 They had a son and named him Rahul.
 The king hoped that Siddharth would become a great ruler.

 One day Siddharth was driving through the street in his chariot.
 He saw an old man and then a sick man.
 The old man could hardly walk.
 The sick man groaned in pain.
-Then he saw some people carrying a dead body others were wailing and weeping at the loss of a dear one.
+Then he saw some people carrying dead body other were wailing and weeping at the loss of a dear one.
 Siddharth was very upset to see so much suffering and unhappiness.
 He was shocked.
 Then he saw an entirely different sight.
 A man in yellow robes was walking along the street.
 There was no trace of sadness on his radiant face instead it shone with peace.
 He was a monk who had given up the world to escape the misery of life.

 Siddharth wanted to find out why there was so much suffering in the world.
 He wanted to find out how men could be free of misery.
 He could find neither peace nor happiness in the life he was leading at the palace.
 One night Siddharth left his home, his wife and his little son.
 He went into the forest.
 He wanted to search for a way out of suffering and sorrow for all mankind.
 He meditated and got enlightenment.
 He became Lord Buddha, the enlightened one.
-Truth was revealed to him and he learnt all the secrets of life and the world.
+The truth was revealed to him and he learnt all the secrets of life and the world.

 He found out that the world was full of sorrow and unhappiness.
 The reason for it was greed and selfishness.
 To be free from suffering, we must be free from greed and desire.
 Desire is the root cause of all human suffering.
 He advocated the Middle Path and asked his followers to avoid the two extremes.